AI Governance Policy Template

 6. AI Incident Response

-An AI incident is any event where an AI system causes harm, produces a significant error, is used outside policy boundaries, or raises a data protection concern.
-All AI incidents must be reported within 24 hours of discovery.
+An AI incident is any event where an AI system causes harm, creates a significant error, is used outside policy boundaries, or creates a data protection concern.
+All incidents must be reported within 24 hours of discovery.

-AI-caused financial loss, data breach, unlawful automated decision, or reputational damage.
-Immediate escalation to DPO, senior management, and legal counsel.
+Financial loss, data breach, unlawful automated decision, or major reputational damage.
+Immediate escalation to DPO, senior leadership, and legal.

-AI output caused incorrect business decision.
-Unapproved AI tool used with client data.
-Suspected bias in AI output.
+Incorrect business decision, unapproved tool used with client data, or suspected bias issue.
 Report to AI Champion and IT within 24 hours.

-AI produced inaccurate output that was caught before use.
-Policy clarification required.
-Log in incident register and report to line manager within 48 hours.
+Inaccurate output caught before use, near-miss, or policy clarification issue.
+Log and report within 48 hours.

 7. Policy Compliance & Consequences